dev-sec/chef-linux-patch/README.md

 # update-linux (Chef cookbook)

+This project is DEPRECATED and NO LONGER SUPPORTED.
+If you think this should really be supported, [reach out](https://dev-sec.io/community/) and we can discuss options.

 ## Description
 It takes the output from InSpec linux-patch-baseline and apply a update for outdated packages.